-The Board of Trustees has decided to employ Educator Solutions as internal auditor.
+The Board of Trustees has decided to buy-in an internal audit service from Educator Solutions.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-Internal scrutiny by Educator Solutions has been affected by Covid-19.
-However, the checks carried out in the current period included:
+The Trust Risk Management Plan is used to inform the checks selected - the checks carried out in the current period included: